chef/chef-web-docs/chef_master/source/install_server.rst

           .. note:: .. tag chef_license_reconfigure_manage

-                    Starting with the Chef management console 2.3.0, the :doc:`Chef MLSA </chef_license>` must be accepted when reconfiguring the product.
+                    Starting with the Chef management console 2.3.0, the `Chef MLSA </chef_license.html>`__ must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``chef-manage-ctl reconfigure --accept-license`` to automatically accept the license.

                     .. end_tag